 Gastrointestinal x-rays or ultrasound may show rotation of the internal organs.

 MRI or CT scans of the head may reveal a problem with the structure of the brain.
 The problem is called holoprosencephaly.
-It is the joining together of the two sides of the brain.
+It is the joining together of the 2 sides of the brain.

 Chromosome studies show trisomy 13, trisomy 13 mosaicism, or partial trisomy.

+There is no specific treatment for trisomy 13.
 Treatment varies from child to child and depends on the specific symptoms.

-Support Organization for Trisomy 18, 13 and Related Disorders (SOFT) -- www.trisomy.org
+- Support Organization for Trisomy 18, 13 and Related Disorders (SOFT): www.trisomy.org

-More than 80% of children with trisomy 13 die in the first year.
+More than 90% of children with trisomy 13 die in the first year.